YumaYX/RubyQuickReference/index.md

 ## date.rb

-The overall purpose of the code is to capture the current date and time and then convert it into a string formatted as "YYYY-MM-DD."
+The overall purpose of the code is to capture the current date and time and then convert it into a string formatted as "YYYY-MM-DD".

 ```ruby
 t = Time.now